neophyte-programmer/madlibs-python/README.md

 - At the end, a story will be generated based on your input.
 - Read the paragraph and see if your story is coherent 😂😂😂

-NB: There a number of madlib files and the `maingame.py` file pulls out a random one for you Have fun
+NB: There are a number of madlib files and the `maingame.py` file pulls out a random one for you Have fun